collapsed-stacks/startups/questions/791/are-legal-documents-public-domain.md

 - tagged: `legal`
 - score: 5

-<p>Is is OK to take the terms of service from a website and just change the details, such as names?
-This might not be advisable, but it seems like a nice shortcut to save some initial legal fees.</p>
+Is is OK to take the terms of service from a website and just change the details, such as names?
+This might not be advisable, but it seems like a nice shortcut to save some initial legal fees.

-<p>In other words, are terms of service and other legal documents public domain?</p>
+In other words, are terms of service and other legal documents public domain?